 Set your order at the line in advance — you're in the moment price pushes through, not at the day's much higher close.

-A pennant takes the direction of the move that came before it.
-After a strong run UP, it's a bull pennant and usually breaks higher.
-After a steep drop, the same shape is a bear pennant and usually breaks lower.
+A pennant takes its name from the move that came before it.
+After a strong run up, it's a bull pennant; after a steep drop, the same shape is a bear pennant.
+The historical lean is not a promise about the next break.

 “Usually” is the honest word.
 In our own testing (the numbers above), bull pennants follow through more often than not — but a meaningful share of them fail.
 That's not a flaw in the pattern; it's why the trade comes with a pre-decided exit if it goes wrong.